egeloen/ivory-http-adapter/doc/usage.md

 To send a request, you can use the API defined by the `Ivory\HttpAdapter\HttpAdapterInterface`.
 All these methods throw an `Ivory\HttpAdapter\HttpAdapterException` if an error occurred (I would recommend you to always use a try/catch block everywhere) and return an `Ivory\HttpAdapter\Message\ResponseInterface`.
-If you want to learn more about the response, you can read this [doc](/doc/response.md).

-Additionally, the url can be a string or an object implementing the `__toString` method.
+Additionally, the url can be a string or an `Psr\Http\Message\UriInterface`.
 The headers parameter can be an associative array describing an header key/value pair or an indexed array already formatted.
 The datas can be an associative array or a string already formatted according to the content-type you want to use.
 Finally, the files are an associative array describing key/path pair.